• Skip to primary navigation

 The Good

 THE WEIGHT: The Sawyer Micro Squeeze weighs in at 2 oz / 57 g – 1 oz / 28 g lighter than the Sawyer Squeeze and the same as the Sawyer MINI.
-Honestly, I don’t know why the Sawyer MINI still exists, but I guess it’s available in colors?
+Honestly, I don’t know why the Sawyer MINI still exists, but I guess it’s available in colors.
 Unless you want to use purification tabs or chemicals, the Sawyer Micro is the lightest water filter you’ll find.

 THE COMPATIBILITY: Like the rest of the Sawyer lineup, the Micro comes with bags to use for filtering and is compatible with water bottles with 28mm threads.
 A number of disposable bottles use this size thread including smartwater or LIFEWTR (hikers like these for their superb structural integrity).
 As with the original Sawyer, you can replace the drinking part of the filter with a sport cap (I recommend doing this since you can drink from your filter more easily and you can keep your spout clean).

-THE EASE OF USE: The Micro functions exactly the same as the rest of the Sawyer lineup – fill up bag/bottle, screw-on filter, squeeze water through the filter.
+THE EASE OF USE: The Micro functions exactly the same as the rest of the Sawyer lineup – fill up bag/bottle, screw-on filter, and squeeze water through the filter.
 It’s incredibly easy to use.
 Just remember that if you connect the Micro to a water bottle, that water bottle is now a dirty-water water bottle (i.e. it’s been contaminated) until you have properly cleaned it (i.e. used chemicals).

 The Okay